 - Short history in the home security space.
 Average years of history of companies reviewed here is 20+ years.

-How does Comcast Home Security stack up Against ADT?
+How does Comcast Home Security stack up against the leader of home security; ADT?

 Proprietary.
 Wireless with Touchscreen control panel.